How I learned to stop worrying and love OpenClaw

 Assistant has its own Apple ID on the Mac mini

-Personal Apple ID remains only on your personal machine(s)
+Personal Apple ID stays on your personal machine(s) only

 Use the clanker